erincunningham7/project-portfolio-five/README.md

     - To display the order_total and grand_total on the checkout_success page, order history in the profiles page, and in the database, I called the update_total function in the checkout view on line 91.
 - Testing
     - I ensured the html, css and python validators showed no errors, documenting each validation with screenshots provided.
+- Newsletter
+    - I created an extra custom model for extra security with my custom models on submission.
+The newsletter saves the inputted email to the database.